 Feeding or selling treated grain

 Despite a nil WHP for grain treated with Conserve Plus and Conserve On-Farm, grain should not be moved for 24 hours after it has been treated.
 This is to allow the product time to bind to the grain.
+When selecting the OP mixing partner for Conserve Plus, note the OP selected and rate used (fenitrothion) may then require a WHP apply.
 Durum wheat is often designated PRF, as it is regularly sold into European markets, which have low MRLs for grain protectant compounds.

 Which commodities can be treated with Conserve Products?

 Conserve On-Farm is registered for use on all cereal grains, excluding, maize, malting barley and rice.
-Conserve On-Farm should NOT be applied to any cereal grain to be sold into markets designated Pesticide Residue Free (PRF).
+Noting the new CODEX commodity acceptance for chlorpyrifos methyl, Conserve On-Farm should also NOT be applied to any cereal grain to be sold into markets designated Pesticide Residue Free (PRF).
 Durum wheat is often designated PRF, as it is regularly sold into European markets, which have low MRLs for grain protectant compounds.
-Oilseeds and pulses (and the processed fractions of these commodities) must not be treated with Conserve On-Farm because MRLs have not been established for these commodities.
+Oilseeds and pulses (and the processed fractions of these commodities) must not be treated with Conserve On-Farm because MRLs have not been established for these commodities..

 The purchase and use of Conserve™ Plus and Conserve On-Farm is governed by the Control Of Product Supply program in addition to label Directions for Use.
 Together, these are designed to minimize the risk of double application of spinosad and prevent trade issues which may arise through MRL breaches.

 - Restrict use of the product to treat grain that has been grown on the property where it will be stored.

 - Direct that the product is applied no more than once to any consignment of grain.